 Korean address: 부산 해운대구 달맞이길62번길 17 1층 극동돼지국밥

 Operating hours: 08:00am to 09:00pm, daily.
 Last order at 08:30pm.
 Break from 3:30pm to 5:00pm.

 Slurp on a signature bowl of Milmyeon (wheat noodles)

 Invented by North Korean refugees during the Korean War, the chewy, yellow-tinted wheat noodles used in this delicious noodle dish is what differentiates itself from its Northern counterpart, the Pyeongyang Naengmyeon.
 They are either served in a refreshing cold, clear broth or with spicy gochujang sauce.
-Don’t forget to pair your noodles with a serving of piping hot dumplings for the ultimate foodie experience.
+Don’t forget to pair your noodles with a serving of fresh fish or piping hot dumplings for the ultimate foodie experience.
 Here are some recommended restaurants for the most authentic milmyeon.

 Choryang Milmyeon 초량 밀면

 Halmae Gaya Milmyeon 할매가야밀면

 Korean address: 부산 중구 광복로 56-14

 The port city that offers more than just a day trip

 Busan is truly a gem that offers a unique blend of traditions, nature and modernity that is bound to captivate any visitor.
 I hope this guide will give you a taste of what this charming coastal city has to offer and inspire you to plan your own trip to Busan soon.